Skip to main content

 Ellen Johnson Sirleaf

-Ellen Johnson Sirleaf, a former president of Liberia, is a member of the Campaign for Nature’s Global Steering Committee.
+Ellen Johnson Sirleaf, a former president of Liberia, is Founder of Africa Frontline First and Co-Chair of the Independent Panel on Pandemic Preparedness and Response.

 Sort by: Show: